openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

 bifrost-configdrives
 ====================

-Creates configdrives for nodes being provisioned in Bifrost.
+Creates configdrives for nodes being provisioned in bifrost.

 Requirements
 ------------

-This playbook is intended to be executed prior to the deployments of nodes via the bifrost-setup-nodes role, as part of Bifrost.
+This playbook is intended to be executed prior to the deployments of nodes via the bifrost-setup-nodes role, as part of bifrost.
 It creates a basic configuration drive containing network configuration and an SSH key permitting the user to login to the host.